10 Fringe artists to watch

 Jillian Welsh

 A couple of years ago, we saw Welsh play a harried waiter in the site-specific show Served, and wrote: “If she has a day job like this, [we] hope she sticks with the acting; she’s a natural.”
 Well, that work has paid off.
-Welsh has just become a member of the house company of Second City, and she’s mounting a solo Fringe show, No Place, a personal piece about her relationship with her family and her racial background.
+Welsh has just become a member of the house company of Second City, and she’s mounting a solo Fringe show, No Place, a personal piece about her relationship with her family.
 With veteran writer and director Shari Hollett (For The Record, Radio :30) at the helm, this looks like a definite winner.

 From July 6 at St. George the Martyr (197 John)